PopicLab/insilicoSV/README.md

 has repetitive sequences in which the instances of the repetition occur with scattered base flips, but the donor has the same repeats but without any base flips.
 In order to capture the read signal that identifies this phenomenon, reads are drawn from the second reference (after any additional events have also been added) and aligned to the first.
-As with `edit_ref.sh`, `divergent_repeat_augmentation.sh` requires dwgsim, samtools, and bwa in addition to the packages given in `requirements.txt`.
+As with `generate_synthetic_genome.sh`, `divergent_repeat_augmentation.sh` requires dwgsim, samtools, and bwa in addition to the packages given in
+`requirements.txt`.

 The bash script requires as input the path to the source reference, paths to the simulation config files to be used for